lgeurts/lgeurts.github.io/about.md

 Guess that's all.
 If you like this site, you can follow me on my Twitter [@lgeurts](https://twitter.com/lgeurts), or connect on [LinkedIn](https://www.linkedin.com/in/lucgeurts).

-PS, for a copy, fork this customized Lanyon template at my [GitHub repository](https://github.com/lgeurts/lgeurts.github.io).
+PS, for a copy of this customized Lanyon template, fork at my [GitHub repository](https://github.com/lgeurts/lgeurts.github.io).

 Go n-éirí an bothar leat,